JOB OPENINGS

 • Research, formulate, and implement strategies to encourage consistent growth in new and existing fundraising and development initiatives

-• Work with communications team on WTLS website and social media content, including keeping baseline content up-to-date and publishing dynamic content
+• Work with communications team on WTLS website and social media content, including keeping baseline content up-to-date and publishing dynamic content to advance development efforts

 • Support logistics, planning, and communications as needed, specifically regarding special initiatives and partnerships